CashScript/cashscript/website/docs/guides/syntax-highlighting.md

 *.cash linguist-language=Solidity # GitHub
 ```

-Unfortunately Gitlab does not have properly working Soldidity highlighting through the `gitattributes` for now...
+Unfortunately Gitlab does not have properly working Solidity highlighting through the `gitattributes` for now...

 ## Others
 If your editor is not mentioned above, the steps are likely very similar.
 Try to find a Solidity syntax highlighting plugin for your editor of choice and find a method to associate `.cash` files with this Solidity highlighting.